-When the weather outside gets frightful, it can be more than uncomfortable for pet birds and their owners.
-Since most pet bird species hail from geographic areas that have warm, tropical climates, a drop in temperature can be devastating to both comfort and health for a parrot.
-Read on to discover why cold weather can pose such a problem for pet birds, as well as tips to help you keep your own feathered friend safe, healthy, and comfortable during the icy winter months.
+When the weather outside gets frightful, it can spell trouble for pet birds.
+Because most pet bird species hail from geographic areas that have warm, tropical climates, a drop in temperature can be devastating to both their comfort and health, even if you keep your bird inside.
+Learn why cold weather can pose such a problem for pet birds, as well as tips to keep your feathered friend safe, healthy, and comfortable.

-Think about it: where did your pet bird come from?
-Although he or she was likely captive bred, it's a safe bet that most bird owners keep pets who originate from temperate regions that stay fairly warm year-round.
-Macaws come from the rainforests of South America, Ringneck Parakeets come from comfortable climates in India, and African Grey Parrots obviously have their origins in the warmest regions of Africa.
-These types of birds are simply not designed to cope with harsh winter temperatures, and their health can suffer as a result of being exposed to cold air.
+Although your pet bird was likely bred in captivity, its species is probably native to a region that stays fairly warm year-round.
+For instance, macaws come from the rainforests of South America, ringneck parakeets come from temperate climates in India, and African grey parrots originate in the warmest regions of Africa.
+These types of birds are simply not designed to cope with harsh winter temperatures.

-Keeping your bird warm during the winter is only half of the equation when it comes to helping your pet make it through the colder months safe and sound.
-It can be easy to forget that most home heating techniques make the air inside very dry, effectively robbing a bird of much-needed humidity in its environment.
-Low humidity levels can lead to dry skin, brittle feathers, preening issues, and more respiratory problems if not accounted for.
+Keeping your bird warm is only half of the equation when it comes to helping your pet make it through the colder months safe and sound.
+Many home heating systems can make the indoor air very dry, robbing a bird of much-needed humidity in its environment.
+Low humidity levels can lead to dry skin, brittle feathers, preening issues, respiratory problems, and more in a bird.